top of page

 We hear it around us all the time.
 For example, we hear the pitch increase while filling up a water bottle.
 It has this subtle build-up effect, often used in electronic music to hint about some upcoming cool beat.

-Hopefully, this leaves you with a sense of what is pitch, lets digress before my grade 7th physics period flashback gets intense.
+Hopefully, this leaves you with a sense of what pitch is.
+Let's digress before my grade 7th physics period flashback gets intense.

 If you've ever tried singing, it's about connecting with the sound, feeling it, and following the tides in a way.
 Quite a few people can do it instinctively, while others try it in the bathroom.